intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 **(8.)** Patty Waters - Sings (1966)

 It's difficult to discuss Sings without spoiling the grand finale.
-The oblivious listener (i.e. myself) will not even see the mammoth 13 minute closer and just calmly enjoy the forlorn jazz singing of the first 7 tracks.
+The oblivious listener (i.e. myself) will not even see the mammoth 13 minute closer and will instead just calmly enjoy the forlorn jazz singing of the first 7 tracks.
 What hits you in track 8, however, is something else entirely.
 An alien outburst of virtuosic vocalization.
 Something that needs to be heard to be believed.

 ![](img/posts/kioku.jpg)